-Until the 20th century, the bell clapper was pulled from the rope.
-Nowadays the clapper is operated by the clock on the façade of the Town Hall by means of an electronic system.
-The clock rings on the hour, once for each hour of the time, so do not get startled!
+The bell clapper was pulled from the rope.
+From the beginning of the 21st century the clapper is operated by the clock on the façade of the Town Hall by means of an electronic system.
+The bell rings on the hour according to the number of hours.